Jeddah residents jittery over spread of deadly MERS virus

 She pointed to what she described as poor file-keeping, an initial lack of protective clothing and proper guidance and resistance by some administrators to report MERS cases.

-In the expensive Khaldiya neighbourhood, where the pink flowers of bougainvillea bushes spill over the tops of residential walls, the al-Sudais pharmacy was doing a roaring trade in face masks and hand-sanitising gels.
+In the expensive Khaldiya neighborhood, where the pink flowers of bougainvillea bushes spill over the tops of residential walls, the al-Sudais pharmacy was doing a roaring trade in face masks and hand-sanitizing gels.

 But not all of those walking the city's muggy streets or strolling the marbled corridors of its chilled shopping malls were worried about being infected while out in public.